-Knowing how to keep the romance alive in your relationship or marriage on a day to day basis can be hard.
+Knowing how to keep the romance alive in your relationship or marriage on a day to day basis can be hard. especially during a pandemic.
 You know, when the washing machine is broken again, the kids are playing up and work hours are long and exhausting.
 Sometimes it can feel like we are ships that pass in the night, only coming together when both partners are tired and maybe feeling just a tad grumpy.
-Weekends are full of jobs, kids’ activities and family obligations.

 Let’s face it, our busy daily lives are just not conducive to romance.
 Couples are constantly under pressure and it’s no wonder we all struggle to keep the romance alive in our relationships and marriages.
 However, it can be easier than you think to keep the romance alive in your relationship – and it doesn’t have to cost a lot of money either.

 Let your kids – and the rest of the world – see that you love one another.
 Always give your partner a kiss and a hug when they leave or return.
-Touch your partner’s arm, brush their hair out of their eyes, hold their hand and always, always kiss them goodnight.
+Touch your partner’s arm, hold their hand and always, always kiss them goodnight.

 When your partner speaks, look them in the eye and really pay attention.
 There’s nothing worse than realising you have just said, ‘Yeah, sure honey’ and not being able to remember what you have agreed to – except perhaps having to repeat something you have already shared for the umpteenth time.
 We all need to be heard and acknowledged.

 Let Go Of The Past

 Dragging an event from the past into a disagreement in the present is never a good idea.
 Everyone makes mistakes and we have to move on from them.
 Leave the past where it belongs – in the past!